davepinch/pinchy.cc/content/topics/places/oceans/atlantic-ocean/en.wikipedia.org.md

 ---
 title: "Atlantic Ocean (Wikipedia)"
 excerpt: >-
-  The **Atlantic Ocean** is the second-largest of the world's five oceans, with an area of about 106,460,000 km2 (41,100,000 sq mi).
-It covers approximately 20% of Earth's surface and about 29% of its water surface area.
-It is known to separate the "Old World" of Africa, [Europe](/en.wikipedia.org/wiki/Europe/), and [Asia](/en.wikipedia.org/wiki/Asia/) from the "New World" of the Americas in the European perception of the World.
+  The **Atlantic Ocean** is the second largest of the world's five oceans, with an area of about 85,133,000 square kilometers (32,870,000 sq mi).
+It covers approximately 17% of Earth's surface and about 24% of its water surface area.
+During the Age of Discovery, it was known for separating the New World of the Americas (North America and South America) from the Old World of Afro-Eurasia (Africa, Asia, and Europe).
 license: CC BY-SA 4.0
-retrieved: 2023-05-24
+retrieved: 2026-08-07
 type: website
 url: /en.wikipedia.org/wiki/Atlantic_Ocean/
 website: "https://en.wikipedia.org/wiki/Atlantic_Ocean"